Aliases for PIK3R3 Gene

 GeneCards Summary for PIK3R3 Gene

 PIK3R3 (Phosphoinositide-3-Kinase Regulatory Subunit 3) is a Protein Coding gene.
-Diseases associated with PIK3R3 include Intravenous Leiomyomatosis.
-Among its related pathways are RET signaling and Signaling by GPCR.
+Diseases associated with PIK3R3 include Asbestos-Related Lung Carcinoma and Intravenous Leiomyomatosis.
+Among its related pathways are ICos-ICosL Pathway in T-Helper Cell and Development IGF-1 receptor signaling.
 GO annotations related to this gene include 1-phosphatidylinositol-3-kinase activity and 1-phosphatidylinositol-3-kinase regulator activity.
 An important paralog of this gene is ENSG00000278139.

 UniProtKB/Swiss-Prot for PIK3R3 Gene